jbearce/new-site/README.md

 Clearly organized code following a set of guidelines means anyone can jump in!

-<small>PS: I'm not SMACSS expert, but it's as close as I can get for now >.>;</small>
+*PS: I'm not SMACSS expert, but it's as close as I can get for now&hellip;*

 **Fast!**

-Lots of compression, efficient code, and FontAwesome integration means a leightweight, lean framework.
+Lots of compression, efficient code, and FontAwesome integration means a lightweight, lean framework.

 **Documented!**